My boyfriend is depressed

 Dating someone with depression can be really tough.
-The Mix finds out how to cope – from your boyfriend going off sex, to your girlfriend not wanting to leave the house.
+If your partner/girlfriend/boyfriend has depression you might be confused about what to do and how you can help.
+The Mix explains how to deal with the symptoms of depression – from your partner going off sex, to them not wanting to leave the house.

 How can you help your partner and yourself?
-Try following these steps.
+Try following these steps to help you both deal with depression.

-Be understanding: If you’ve got depression, doing the simplest of things – getting dressed, brushing your teeth – can take a humungous effort.
+Be understanding: If you’re suffering from depression, doing the simplest of things – getting dressed, brushing your teeth – can take a humongous effort.

 Remember it’s an illness: Clinical depression isn’t the same as feeling a bit sad.
 It’s a seriously debilitating mental health condition.

-Encourage self-care: Suggest they put together some treats in a box – favourite snacks, DVDs, magazines – for the next time things get really tough.
+Encourage self-care: Suggest they put together some treats in a box – favourite snacks, books, magazines – for the next time things get really tough.

 Be patient: Recovering from depression is hard work and can take a while.
 If they could get better faster, they would.